Oklahoma Agriculture Hall of Fame

 Each year the award winner is honored at Ag Day at the Capitol.
 The honoree will be inducted into the Agriculture Hall of Fame located at the Oklahoma Department of Agriculture, Food and Forestry.

-2024 AGRICULTURE HALL OF FAME INDUCTEE: TERRY STUART FORST
+2025 AGRICULTURE HALL OF FAME INDUCTEE: John H. Pfeiffer Jr.

-Terry Stuart Forst, a fifth generation Oklahoman who manages the state’s oldest and most continuous family-operated ranch, has been named the 2024 recipient of Governor Stitt’s Outstanding Achievement in Agriculture Award.
-Forst is the 27th inductee into the Oklahoma Agriculture Hall of Fame, and becomes the first female to earn the state’s most prestigious agricultural honor.
+John H. Pfeiffer Jr., a fourth generation Oklahoma farmer and rancher, has been named the 2025 recipient of Governor Stitt’s Outstanding Achievement in Agriculture Award and is the 28th inductee into the Oklahoma Agriculture Hall of Fame.